valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 * **Form flow management**

-  An administrator can now see and create form flows from a front-end admin page.
+  An administrator can now see, create and edit form flows from a front-end admin page.
 For more information on form flows, [refer to this page](/using-valtimo/form-flow/create-form-flow-definition.md).

 * **New feature2**